saipavan2702/killermacha/Ed/Dev/React⚛️.md

 };
 ```

-This code example defines an expensiveComputation function that takes in two parameters, a and b, and returns their sum.

-The MemoizedValue function takes in two props, a and b, and returns a div element that displays the memoized result of calling expensiveComputation with the a and b props.

-useMemo is used to memoize the result of calling expensiveComputation with the a and b props as dependencies.
-This ensures that the expensive computation is only performed when the a or b props change.
-If the a and b props haven't changed since the last render, useMemo returns the cached value without recomputing it, optimizing performance.
+**How it works:**
+- The `expensiveComputation` function takes two parameters `a` and `b`
+- `useMemo` memoizes the result with `[a, b]` as dependencies
+- The computation only runs when `a` or `b` changes
+- If props haven't changed, it returns the cached value

+---

+## `memo` Higher-Order Component

+`memo` is a higher-order component (HOC) that **optimizes component re-rendering** by performing shallow comparison of props.
+It prevents unnecessary re-renders when props haven't changed.

+### When to use `memo`:
+- When a component has complex rendering logic
+- When the component's output depends primarily on its props
+- When you want to prevent re-renders due to parent component updates

-### Memo
+### Basic Example:

-memo is a higher-order component (HOC) used to optimize the rendering of PureComponent in React. memo improves rendering performance of functional components by performing a shallow comparison of their props.
-If the props haven't changed, memo prevents the component from re-rendering, thus improving performance. memo is particularly useful when a component's output is primarily determined by its props and the component has complex rendering logic.
-Let's see an example with emojis:

 ```jsx
 const ComplexComponent = ({ emoji, count }) => {